mabutc/IntuneDocs/intune/device-restart.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 The **Restart** device action causes the device you choose to be restarted.
-The device owner isn't automatically notified of the restart, and they might lose work.
+The end user isn't automatically notified of the restart, and they might lose work.

 ## Supported platforms

 - Windows - Supported on Windows 8.1 and later
 - Windows Phone - Supported on Windows Phone 8.1 and later
-- Android kiosk devices - Supported
+- Android Device Owner - Supported
 - iOS - Supported

     > [!Note]